Misunderstandings about charging new mobile phones

 At present, the general smartphones on the market can be charged, used, and stopped at any time.
 Don't wait for the phone to automatically shut down after a completely dead battery before recharging, as this will cause great damage to the battery.
 After the battery is fully charged, it can continue to charge for 15-30 minutes, which is no use filling too much.

-In fact, the current smartphones use lithium batteries, which are not as fragile as everyone thinks.
+In fact, the current smartphones use lightweight phone battery packs, which are not as fragile as everyone thinks.
 When the phone battery is fully charged, it will automatically cut off the charging power to avoid overloading and overcharging, so there is no need to worry about damage to the phone’s battery.
 No need to get up in the middle of the night to unplug the power.

 Of course, it should be noted that the mobile phone charger used must be a regular charger, preferably an original charger.
 Some counterfeit or mismatched chargers should not be used to charge the phone at night to prevent the poor quality of the charger, which may cause the charger to burn and damage the phone.

 The above information is provided by Great Power, a professional lithium-ion battery supplier in China.